joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/using-a-shader-as-a-blend-mode.md

   </div>

-  However, with the blend mode applied, the brighter part of the green ellipse “shows through” because it is lighter than the portion of `foregroundShape` that overlaps it:
+  However, with the blend mode applied, the brighter part of the green ellipse "shows through" because it is lighter than the portion of `foregroundShape` that overlaps it:

   <div xmlns:fn="http://www.w3.org/2005/xpath-functions"